 Before the subject line, people see who it’s from.

-And this part is bigger than most email marketers think: 68% of Americans say they decide to open based on the “from” name.
+And this part is bigger than most email marketers think: most people decide whether to open an email based on the sender’s name before they even read the subject line.

 So don’t send from: